pds-data-dictionaries/ldd-lucy/docs/source/user/user-guide.md

 The LLORRI_Instrument_Parameters class is the wrapper class for all L'LORRI instrument specific parameters.
 This class only appears in L'LORRI data products.
-The LLORRI_Instrument_Parameters class contians the attributes ans sub-classes listed below:
+The LLORRI_Instrument_Parameters class contians the attributes and sub-classes listed below:

       lucy:attached_sync_marker_dec
       lucy:attached_sync_marker_hex